(updated 03/2022 with my earnings as an appraiser, added at the end of this article)

 You own the firm and you give the assignments your company receives to other appraisers in your company you have an agreement with.
 You get the business and take care of the expenses as an incentive and you offer perhaps a 75%/25% or 50%/50% split.
 Having 4 or 5 appraisers in your office plus yourself can substantially increase your earnings well into the six figure range (but takes a good plan and lots of work).

-If you’re curious about becoming an appraiser, Download my 60-paged eBook written by a State Certified Appraiser (me) that provides an in-depth look into the profession!
+If you’re curious about becoming an appraiser, watch my video course made by a State Certified Appraiser (me) that provides an in-depth look into the profession!
 I also take you on real inspections (8 different appraisals!) to give you an idea of what it’s like to perform appraisal inspections.
 If you have questions, leave one in the comments!